 Unlike web browsing data, location data offers more insight into a user's actual interest in a company and its products.
 While some people browse the web and webstores out of curiosity, visits to physical stores serve as a stronger indicator of interest.
 Mobile app developers aiming to create a better user experience should carefully consider the role that points of interest will play in the future.

-The Role of POIs at Roam
+The role of POI data at Roam

 At Roam, we're well-acquainted with POIs thanks to our Insights API (that's two too many three-letter acronyms in one sentence).